DataDog/stratus-red-team/docs/attack-techniques/GCP/gcp.impact.gcs-ransomware-client-side-encryption.md

 <span style="font-variant: small-caps;">Detonation</span>:

 - List all objects in the bucket
 - Rewrite every object in place with a customer-supplied AES-256 encryption key, using [objects.rewrite](https://cloud.google.com/storage/docs/json_api/v1/objects/rewrite).
-Once encrypted, the object can no longer be read without supplying the same key.
+Once encrypted, the object can no longer be read without supplying the same key
 - Upload a ransom note to the bucket

 References: